The Australian Privacy Principles

 Principle 13 – Correction of personal information

-If you request a correction to information we have collected about you, we will take all steps reasonable in the circumstances to correct the information to ensure that the information is accurate, up-to-date, complete, relevant and not misleading.
+If you request a correction to information we have collected about you, we will review and take all steps reasonable in the circumstances to correct the information to ensure that the information is accurate, up-to-date, complete, relevant and not misleading.
 If we correct personal information about you, we will take all reasonable steps to notify any other entities that we previously disclosed information to about you or at your request unless it is impracticable or unlawful to do so.